From San Francisco to Amsterdam

-DoubleDutch has created a mobile conference application, a platform that is used at global events such as trade shows and conferences, allowing attendees to put full paper event guides directly on their smartphones.
-Everything from speaker profiles, schedules, maps, descriptions and more are found within the easily navigable, customisable app.
+DoubleDutch has created a mobile conference application that’s used at global events, such as trade shows and conferences, and allows attendees to download event guides directly on their smartphones.
+Everything from speaker profiles, schedules, maps, descriptions and more can be found within the easily navigable, customisable app.

-DoubleDutch was incorporated in 2011 and shortly after, the company decided it was time to go international.
-By the end of 2013 the company had officially chosen Amsterdam as its European headquarters and had opened an office.
-When searching for a location, company executives were interested in the Netherlands for several reasons, one being the availability of direct flights to Amsterdam from their US headquarters in San Francisco.
+The company was incorporated in 2011 and shortly after, decided it was time to go international.
+By the end of 2013, it officially chose Amsterdam for its European HQ and opened an office.
+When searching for a location, company executives were interested in the Netherlands for several reasons, including the availability of direct flights from their American headquarters in San Francisco.
 “Amsterdam is like a sister city to San Francisco.
-Both are beautiful, walkable, creative, and filled with people of a similar mindset.” describes Coburn.
+Both are beautiful, walkable, creative, and filled with people of a similar mindset,” says Coburn.

-The Netherlands’ close proximity to Germany was also a huge advantage for DoubleDutch’s market, as Germany is the second-largest events destination in the world, only after the US.
-It was these advantages, along with the country’s pro-business government, that made the Netherlands the most attractive location for DoubleDutch to invest.
-“All paths seemed to lead to the Netherlands,” according to Coburn.
+The Netherlands’ proximity to Germany was also a huge advantage for DoubleDutch, as the country is the second-largest events destination in the world after the US.
+These advantages, along with the country’s pro-business government, made the Netherlands the most attractive location for DoubleDutch to invest.
+“All paths seemed to lead [here],” according to Coburn.

-Bringing DoubleDutch to Amsterdam also was made possible through the assistance of the Netherlands Foreign Investment Agency (NFIA), as the organisation worked closely with DoubleDutch executives throughout the entire search process.
+Bringing DoubleDutch to Amsterdam was made simpler thanks to the Netherlands Foreign Investment Agency (NFIA), which worked closely with the company throughout the process.
 “The NFIA really made it easy for us.
 They picked us up at the airport, introduced us to lawyers that could get the company incorporated, showed us available office space and even introduced us to potential customers.
-We were so impressed with that – it just removed the friction for us,” said Coburn.
+We were so impressed [and] it just removed the friction for us,” says Coburn.

-“We have folks from about 10 different countries in that office.
+Since setting up in Amsterdam, DoubleDutch has grown rapidly, and Coburn is impressed by the talent available in the city and surrounding area.
+“We have folks from about 10 different countries in the office.
 It’s just a really fun, interesting mix of people.
 And that’s helpful.
-As you line up accounts in different regions, it’s nice to have the local people that not only speak their language, but understand their culture,” said Coburn.
+As you line up accounts in different regions, it’s nice to have the local people that not only speak their language, but understand their culture.”